 Shorter waiting times

-Our clinicians receive referral and images within the technology platform that is interoperable with all Primary Care patient management systems.
-Referral and images are reviewed, and a detailed patient letter is produced for the GP for all patient outcomes.
+Our clinicians receive referrals and images within the technology platform that is interoperable with all Primary Care patient management systems.
+Referrals and images are reviewed, and a detailed patient letter is produced for the GP for all patient outcomes.

 KPI: 100% achieved in reviewing and completing Advice and Guidance referrals within 24 hours